JohnMurray/busan/decisions/002-address-format-and-resolution.md

 ```

 Finding the hierarchy of parents could be done by repeatedly calling `.parent` until either the root
-Actor is required or until `.parent` returned some form of "empty" value.
+actor is found or until `.parent` returned some form of "empty" value.

 ### Hierarchic Naming

 Building on __Flat Naming__, the hierarchy could be encoded in the address directly using a path
 structure (similar to navigating a file-system or traditional web-server).
-Construction would look
+Given the same example
-the same, except the internal representation would be different:
+from before, we could have:

 ```rust
 impl Actor for Ping {